Mendozawendy/PHYS5394-Wendy/README.md

 # PHYS5394-Wendy

-This codes is written on MATLAB, is it design to understand data analysis in modern astronomy.
+These codes is programmed in MATLAB, is it design to understand data analysis in modern astronomy.
 Manuipluated signals and data using transformation and filtering techniques.
 Apply the probabilistic theory of noise and the mathematical theory of detection/estimation to data analysis tasks encountered in astronomy.